Dalton Pass: Geography

 The summit of the mountain pass is at around 3000 ft in elevation, located where the Caraballo Sur (mountain range) and the Sierra Madre (mountain range) meet.
 The headwaters of the Digdig River originate just south of the pass.
 Balete Ridge starts 2 mi to the west-northwest of the pass, with a high point at Mt.
 Imugan (5,580 ft), and extends 9 mi to the east-southeast, where it ends at Mt.
 Kabuto (4600 ft).

 Dalton Pass is a gateway to the Cagayan Valley, and the Ifugao Rice Terraces.

 History

 Road creation

 The idea for establishing a road along the pass originated with Father Juan Villaverde, a Spanish Dominican missionary priest who worked in Nueva Vizcaya and Ifugao during the late 19th century.
-In a letter in 1889, he proposed building a road through Mount Minuli in order to bypass the old route into Cagayan Valley that was too steep and passed through the highest peaks of the Caraballo mountains located east of his proposed route.
-He based his proposal on his observations that the five percent inclination of Mount Minuli's slope was suitable not only for carts but also for railways.
+In an 1889 letter, Villaverde proposed building a road through Mount Minuli in order to bypass the old route into Cagayan Valley, which was too steep and passed through the highest peaks of the Caraballo Mountains east of his proposed route.
+He based this on his observations that the five percent inclination of Mount Minuli's slope was suitable not only for carts but also for railways.
 However, his original plan bypassed what is now the highest point in the pass, which he deemed too steep.
 Construction of the road began during the American period and was completed in 1928.